Home

 So I said Lets go!

+But to be able to go a good distance we needed to rest.
 Then they start pulling so I let go of the brake and say straight ahead!

 We come to a place where we have choices of roads between a Haw, Gee in the middle and Gee.